Christoph16478/iq/iq_java.md

 ----

 **A single try block and multiple catch blocks can co-exist in a Java Program?
-Explain.**
+Explain?**

 One or more catch blocks can follow a try block.
 Each catch block must have a unique exception handler.
 So, if you want to perform multiple tasks in response to various exceptions, use the Java multi-catch block.